As Dez Mais: Single

 "Aluga-se" was released in 1999 as the thirteenth single by the band.
 The original song was composed and performed by Brazilian rock singer Raul Seixas, and it was featured on his 1980 album Abre-Te Sésamo.

 Music video

 The music video for the song shows the band performing it inside a night club crowded with young people drinking, dancing and smoking.
-At certain point, some of the band members are seen playing a card game of some sort, and then playing pool.
+Band members are seen playing a card game, and then playing pool.

 Critical reception

 Writing for Folha de S.Paulo, Lúcio Ribeiro panned the album, stating it was another commercial play by the band that "seems to have permanently given up composing new material to fill an album".
 He also said the group "annihilated" all ten tracks, turning "Rotina" in a "boring ska" and depriving "Pelados em Santos" of its debauchery.